Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 Production waste (industrial waste)

-In the Russian Federation, the following hazard classes for the environment are distinguished:
+In the Russian Federation, the following classes of hazards for the natural environment are distinguished:

 1st - extremely dangerous